balamarimuthu/heart-risk-classifier/README.md

-# heart-risk-classifier
-A machine learning project using XGBoost to classify heart disease risk based on patient data.
-Includes data preprocessing, model tuning, evaluation, SHAP-based interpretation, and ensemble methods like voting and stacking.
-Designed for accuracy, explainability, and deployment readiness.
 # 🧠 Heart Disease Prediction using XGBoost

 This project uses the **XGBoost machine learning algorithm** to predict the presence of heart disease based on patient data.